What is ExpressRoute?

 ExpressRoute enables connectivity from your on-premises network to Microsoft cloud services.
-ExpressRoute Global Reach enables connectivity between your own on-premises networks via your existing ExpressRoute circuits, leveraging Microsoft's global network.
+ExpressRoute Global Reach enables connectivity between your own on-premises networks through your existing ExpressRoute circuits, using Microsoft's global network.
 ExpressRoute Global Reach is billed separately from the existing ExpressRoute service.
-There is an Add-on fee for enabling this feature on each ExpressRoute circuit.
-Traffic between your on-premises networks enabled by ExpressRoute Global Reach will be billed for an egress rate at the source and for an ingress rate at the destination.
+There's an Add-on fee for enabling this feature on each ExpressRoute circuit.
+Traffic between your on-premises networks enabled by ExpressRoute Global Reach gets billed for an egress rate at the source and for an ingress rate at the destination.
 The rates are based on the zone at which the circuits are located.

 Where is ExpressRoute Global Reach supported?

 ExpressRoute Global Reach is supported in select countries/regions or places.
 The ExpressRoute circuits must be created at the peering locations in those countries/regions or places.

 I have more than two on-premises networks, each connected to an ExpressRoute circuit.
 Can I enable ExpressRoute Global Reach to connect all of my on-premises networks together?